 Mitch: This is Mitch.
 And we’re here on another Real Estate Investor Summit Podcast.
 I have two guests today.
 And so, me, your all-knowing host, will be having a conversation with these two folks about how their careers started.
 They’re relatively new in the business, and we’ll be talking about the changes that have happened and some of the challenges they had to go through.
 The first person I have on the line is Mike Powell.
 He is from San Antonio, Texas.

 Hey, Mike.
 How are you doing today?

 Mike: Good, Mitch.
 How about yourself?

-Mitch: Am doing great, am doing great.
-And then we’ve got Brandon Gaunce, over in Houston area.
+Mitch: I’m doing great, I’m doing great.
+And then, we’ve got Brandon Gaunce, over in the Houston area.
 Hey, Brandon.
 How are you doing?

-Brandon: Am doing wonderful, Mitch.
+Brandon: I’m doing wonderful, Mitch.
 Thanks for asking.
 How are you?

-Mike: When we met, I was working at the oil fields of South Texas.
-Working about, I don’t know, anywhere from a 100 – 140 hours a week.
+Mike: When we met, I was working the oil fields of South Texas.
+I was working about, I don’t know, anywhere from 100 to 140 hours a week.